 If part-time work does not provide the financial support you require, you may need to look for other options.

 Gaining valuable work experience

-Taking a part-time job can provide you with valuable experience and the opportunity to network with employees in your field of interest.
+Taking a part-time job can provide you with valuable experience.
+You may also have the chance to network with employees in your field of interest.
 If full-time work is not an option, a part-time job is a good way to get work experience for your chosen career path.